DavRack/skr/README.md

 SKR is a low level, low latency way to remap keys.
 Some of the features of **SKR** are:

++ Remap keys
-+ Remap keys to other keys
++ Remap keys to run a shell command or script
-+ Remap keys to shell commands or scripts
++ Remap keys to run a sequences of keys, commands, and scripts (A.K.A Macro) (needs documentation but it's there)
 + Function Layers
-+ Remap keys to sequences of keys, commands and scripts (A.K.A Macros) (needs to be documented but it's there)
 + Multiple keyboard support

-SKR sits very low in the keyboard stack just above the kernel so its independent of desktop environments, window manager or graphical environments in general, even works in tty.
+SKR sits very low in the keyboard stack just above the kernel.
+Thus, it is independent of display protocol, desktop environment, or window manager.
+It even works in tty.

 ### Table of Contents